thewillow/infinitus/docs/source/community-commitment.rst

 Non-discrimination policy:
 ==========================

-Infinitus Ministries does not discriminate on the basis of race, color, national origin, sex, pregnancy, age, disability, socioeconomic class, nationality, citizenship or immigration status, religious traditions or lack thereof, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy; it takes affirmative action to increase ethnic, cultural, and gender diversity.
+Infinitus Ministries does not discriminate on the basis of race, color, ethnic or cultural backgrounds, national origin, sex, pregnancy, age, disability, socioeconomic class, nationality, citizenship or immigration status, religious traditions or lack thereof, sexual orientation, gender identity, gender expression, veteran status, familial status, political affiliation, or political philosophy; it takes affirmative action to increase ethnic, cultural, and gender diversity.
 Infinitus Ministries reserves the right to be the sole interpreter of this statement should the need arise.
 As a faith-based community,